 This paper introduces CUT&Tag methodology, as developed by the Henikoff laboratory at the Fred Hutchinson Cancer Research Center.
 It describes how the Tn5 fusion proteins works, demonstrates the application of CUT&Tag for histone PTM and chromatin factor profiling, and reveals major advantages of this new technology.
 Specifically, they use CUT&Tag to generate high-quality histone PTM profiles from single cells, a major advancement for the epigenetics field.

 Kaya-Okur et al. Efficient low-cost chromatin profiling with CUT&Tag.
 Nat.
 Protoc.
 15, 3264-3283 (2020).
 (PMID: 32913232)

 Here, the inventors of CUT&Tag provide a highly detailed description of their optimized CUT&Tag protocol, citing EpiCypher’s pAG-Tn5 as the suggested commercial vendor of the enzyme.
 The protocol highlights critical steps, includes a troubleshooting FAQ table, and shows example results.

 Henikoff et al. Efficient transcription-coupled chromatin accessibility mapping in situ. by nucleosome-tethered tagmentation.
 Elife 16;9:e63274.(2020).
 (PMID: 33191916)

-In a paper from the inventors of CUT&RUN / CUT&Tag technology, they leveraged EpiCypher’s pAG-Tn5 and CUT&RUN compatible histone PTM antibodies to develop a modified version of CUT&Tag for chromatin accessibility mapping.
+The inventors of CUT&RUN / CUT&Tag technology leveraged EpiCypher’s pAG-Tn5 and CUT&RUN compatible histone PTM antibodies to develop a modified version of CUT&Tag for chromatin accessibility mapping.
 Importantly, this new method generates robust, high-quality profiles using only 3-5M reads/samples (vs. 20-30M reads for standard ATAC-seq).